MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-07-LLMOps.md

 You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

-## Provision an Azure OpenAI resource
+## Create a Microsoft Foundry resource and project

-If you don't already have one, provision an Azure OpenAI resource in your Azure subscription.
+If you don't already have one, create a Microsoft Foundry resource and project in your Azure subscription.

+> **Note**: Creating a Foundry resource only requires a subscription, resource group, region, and name.
+No Key Vault or Application Insights resources are needed.

 1. Sign into the **Azure portal** at `https://portal.azure.com`.
-2. Create an **Azure OpenAI** resource with the following settings:
+2. Use the following link to open the Foundry resource creation page: `https://portal.azure.com/#create/Microsoft.CognitiveServicesAIFoundry`
+3. On the **Create** page, provide the following information on the **Basics** tab:
-    - **Subscription**: *Select an Azure subscription that has been approved for access to the Azure OpenAI service*
+    - **Subscription**: *Select your Azure subscription*
     - **Resource group**: *Choose or create a resource group*
     - **Region**: *Make a **random** choice from any of the following regions*\*
-        - East US 2
         - North Central US
         - Sweden Central
-        - Switzerland West
     - **Name**: *A unique name of your choice*
-    - **Pricing tier**: Standard S0
+4. Select **Review + create**, then select **Create** and wait for deployment to complete.

-> \* Azure OpenAI resources are constrained by regional quotas.
+> \* Foundry resources are constrained by regional quotas.
 The listed regions include default quota for the model type(s) used in this exercise.
 Randomly choosing a region reduces the risk of a single region reaching its quota limit in scenarios where you are sharing a subscription with other users.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.

-3. Wait for deployment to complete.
-Then go to the deployed Azure OpenAI resource in the Azure portal.

-4. In the left pane, under **Resource Management**, select **Keys and Endpoint**.

-5. Copy the endpoint and one of the available keys as you will use it later in this exercise.
+5. Once deployment completes, go to the deployed resource.
+In the left pane, under **Resource Management**, select **Keys and Endpoint**, then copy the **Endpoint** — you will use it later in this exercise.

+6. In the **Overview** page, select **Go to Microsoft Foundry** to open your resource in the Foundry portal (or navigate directly to `https://ai.azure.com`).

+7. In **Microsoft Foundry**, create a new **project** within your Foundry resource:
+    - Select the project name in the upper-left corner, then select **Create new project**.
+    - Enter a **Project name** and select **Create project**.
+    - Wait for the project to be created.

+8. Launch Cloud Shell and run the following command to get a temporary authorization token for API calls.
+Keep it together with the endpoint copied previously.

+    ```bash
+    az account get-access-token --resource https://cognitiveservices.azure.com
+    ```

+    >**Note**: You only need to copy the `accessToken` field value and **not** the entire JSON output.

 ## Deploy the required model

-Azure provides a web-based portal named **Microsoft Foundry**, that you can use to deploy, manage, and explore models.
-You'll start your exploration of Azure OpenAI by using Microsoft Foundry to deploy a model.
+Microsoft Foundry allows you to deploy, manage, and explore models.

 > **Note**: As you use Microsoft Foundry, message boxes suggesting tasks for you to perform may be displayed.
 You can close these and follow the steps in this exercise.

-1. In the Azure portal, on the **Overview** page for your Azure OpenAI resource, scroll down to the **Get Started** section and select the button to go to **Microsoft Foundry**.

-1. In Microsoft Foundry, in the pane on the left, select the **Deployments** page and view your existing model deployments.
-If you don't already have one, create a new deployment of the **gpt-4o** model with the following settings:
+1. In **Microsoft Foundry**, on the home page select **View deployments** (or select **Build** in the top navigation bar, then select **Deployments**).

+1. Select **Deploy** > **Deploy a base model**, search for and select **gpt-4.1**, then select **Deploy** > **Custom settings** to configure the deployment with the following settings:
-    - **Deployment name**: *gpt-4o*
+    - **Deployment name**: *gpt-4.1*
     - **Deployment type**: Standard
+    - **Model version**: *2025-04-14*
-    - **Model version**: *Use default version*
+    - **Model version upgrade policy**: Upgrade once new default version becomes available
+    - **Enable dynamic quota**: Disabled
     - **Tokens per minute rate limit**: 10K\*
-    - **Content filter**: Default
-    - **Enable dynamic quota**: Disabled
+    - **Guardrails**: DefaultV2

 > \* A rate limit of 10,000 tokens per minute is more than adequate to complete this exercise while leaving capacity for other people using the same subscription.

+2. Wait for the deployment to complete.

 ## Provision an Azure Databricks workspace